osmus/teachosm.org/sotmus/index.md

 * Organizing and event: How-To
 * Using the TeachOSM for High School modules in your class

 ## Register Now!
-* Workshop date/time: Sunday, 22 Oct 2017 9am-4pm.
-* Workshop location: University of Colorado, Boulder

-## Click [here](https://ti.to/osmus/state-of-the-map-us-2017) and register as a student/academic.
+Click [here](https://ti.to/osmus/state-of-the-map-us-2017) and register as a student/academic.
 Please use the special code, 'TEACHOSM' to get the reduced registration price.